stephenajulu/julzinsight.co/content/about.md

             url: /solutions/mosib
             style: link
         content: >-
           Your business is drowning in disconnected tools and rising SaaS costs.
 Every workflow is a workaround, every report a reconciliation.
 You’re not inefficient, your infrastructure is.
 We fix that.
-Julz Insight delivers a unified, modular open-source stack—ERP, CRM, documents, automation, dashboards—all designed, deployed, and managed for scale.
+Julz Insight delivers a unified, modular open-source stack.
+ERP, CRM, documents, automation, dashboards.
+All designed, deployed, and managed for scale.
 You get clarity, control, and speed.
 We handle the complexity.
 Let’s build the backbone your business deserves.
       - title: Cloud Computing Infrastructure
         image: images/service-1.svg
         actions: